 - A salvaged, rebuilt, or otherwise clouded title has a long-term detrimental impact on a vehicle’s value, according to Kelley Blue Book (KBB).

 - A preliminary estimate of the value of a salvage vehicle can be obtained by searching up the model’s value (with a clean title) in an automotive reference book like KBB or NADA, and then deducting 40% of the value.

-So the salvage value in a buy back situation is the worth of the car in the condition it is in with the damages it sustained in the accident.
-If you wish to buy back a car from an insurance company that deemed your vehicle a total loss you should discuss the value of the car and the cost to buy it back.
+The salvage value in a buyback situation is the car’s worth in the condition it is in with the damages it sustained in the accident.
+If you wish to buy back a car from an insurance company that deemed your vehicle a total loss, you should discuss the value of the car and the cost to buy it back.

 You can check around with local salvage yards to ensure the salvage value the insurance company quoted you is correct for your vehicle.